rodynenko/gatsby-tracing/Readme.md

 ## Test project

 In order to make some test runs, we need Gatsby project with configuration for tracing.
-For simplicity, lets use default `gatsby-starter-blog` as a start:
+For simplicity, lets use default `gatsby-starter-blog` as a start (you can find installed default project in `./gatsby-starter-blog-example`):

 ```bash
 npx gatsby new gatsby-starter-blog https://github.com/gatsbyjs/gatsby-starter-blog